1. What was your role during your internship?

 and I had never analyzed them in the real world.

 3. How did you get the internship?
 Do you have any advice

-interview.
-I was able to answer three-quarters of the
+I was able to obtain this internship because of my personal

 networking.
 I talked to a friend of mine who studies

 economics in Brazil and asked him about the procedure in

 Brazil to get an internship at the IPEA.
 He then mentioned

 that one of his professors, Lucia Helena Salgado, had been